16 Best Fish for 2.5 Gallon Tanks

-- Things to Consider for Your Fish Bowl
+- Things to Consider when Deliberating which Fish Bowl or Tank is Best for YOU.

-- The Best Fish for Small Gallon Tanks
+- Top 16 Best Fish for Small Gallon Tanks

 - For non-fish species, consider the following: